AhmadMHawwash/10xarch/CHARITY.md

 - Providing updates on the impact of these donations
 - Being transparent about how profits are calculated

-## Current Focus Areas

-Our charitable donations will focus on:

-- Technology education for underprivileged communities
-- Supporting open source initiatives
-- Environmental causes
-- Other charitable organizations aligned with our mission

 ## Get Involved

 You can support our mission by: